paradicms/paradicms.github.io/docs/tutorials/edit-spreadsheet/index.md

 ### Next steps

 You now have a spreadsheet with data about a `Collection`, `Image`, `License`, `Person`, and `Work`.
-From here you can enter more data, following the [data model reference](/docs/reference/ontology), or use the data you've entered to generate a website by following the appropriate [tutorial](/docs/tutorials/spreadsheet-ssg).
+From here you can enter more data, following the [ontology reference](/docs/reference/ontology), or use the data you've entered to generate a website by following the appropriate [tutorial](/docs/tutorials/spreadsheet-ssg).